Coronavirus Disease 2019 (COVID-19)

 Medium-risk and low-risk exposures are typically no longer considered as relevant from a contact-tracing perspective at this point of the pandemic.

 The management of high-risk exposures in HCPs differs based on organizational or jurisdictional rules as well as staffing shortages.
-Some jurisdictions may still require isolation of HCPs from work for 10 days following the exposure, with or without testing during this period.
+Some jurisdictions may still require isolation of HCPs from work for 5 to 10 days following exposure, with or without testing during this period.
 Currently most jurisdictions require the HCP only to actively monitor for the presence of symptoms and potentially to perform PCR (often around day 5 post exposure) or rapid antigen testing.

 PrognosisTop